FoHoOV/project-management/README.md

 # IMPORTANT
 you might need to delete the database after an update.
 I'll not implement migrations until I'm completely happy with the project.

+# IDK what the title should be
+Please give this project a star if you liked it (●'◡'●).
+Oh, and also I would love any contributions or improvements to this hobby project ^_^